 Dry ingredients: 1/4 cup sugar, 1 1/2 cups all-purpose flour, 1 tbs grated lemon zest, 1/2 tsp baking soda, 1/2 tsp ground cinnamon, 1/2 tsp ground nutmeg, 1/4 tsp ground cloves, 1/2 tsp salt

 Alternative Almond Version Ingredients: Want to dial back the tanginess a bit?
-Like a more buttery taste in your sweets?
-You’ll get both, if you make this cookie with almond flour.
+Like a buttery taste in your sweets?
+You’ll get both if you make this cookie with almond flour.

 1. Make the pomegranate juice concentrate.
-This can be done in advance and the product refrigerated or frozen.
+This can be done in advance and refrigerated or frozen.

 Bring one cup of unsweetened pomegranate juice to a boil and then reduce heat.
 Simmer for one hour or so, until the juice is reduced to a 1/4 cup.
 Allow the concentrate to cool to room temperature before using.

 Warning: You might be tempted to add the sugar to the juice as it cooks.
 After all, you’ll be adding it eventually, right?
 If you do so, you’re making pomegranate molasses.
-You can make these cookies with pomegranate molasses, but Sia finds the stuff is so thick, she has to heat it to a thinner consistency, and that makes more work.
+You can make these cookies with pomegranate molasses, but that stuff is so thick, you’ll have to heat it to a thinner consistency.

-2. Prehead the oven to 350 degrees Celsius.
+2. Preheat the oven to 350 degrees Fahrenheit.
 Grease a cookie sheet.